 Renovated, expanded and improved in the past few years, the West Bonner Library District is the only other public library in Bonner County.
 It is located in downtown Priest River at 219 Main Street, and can be reached at 208-448-2207.

 The area has numerous churches and religious organizations, with more than 30 in Sandpoint alone.
 Churches are located throughout the area and provide a wide range of options for spiritual enrichment.
+Find a church in the area.

 For a small town, there’s a lot going on in Sandpoint.
-The area has one daily paper (published six days a week), the Bonner County Daily Bee, along with a number of regular publications and periodicals, including The River Journal and The Sandpoint Reader.
-Blue Sky Broadcasting operates three radio stations in Sandpoint, KPND 95.3 FM, K102 FM and KSPT 1400 AM, featuring local news and talk shows.
-In addition, SandpointOnline has an overview of local news and publishes the Town Crier, a weekly email newsletter that keeps readers in touch with area news and events.
+The area has one daily paper (published six days a week), the Bonner County Daily Bee, along with a number of regular publications and periodicals, including the weekly Sandpoint Reader, published each Thursday, and Sandpoint Magazine, our town's biannual color glossy magazine published each May and November.
+Blue Sky Broadcasting operates three radio stations in Sandpoint, KPND 95.3 FM, K102 FM and KSPT 1400 AM, featuring local news and talk shows, plus there's KRFY Community Radio at 88.5 FM, with a live stream button on their web page to click and listen right now.
+In addition, Sandpoint Online has an overview of local news and publishes the Town Crier, a weekly email newsletter that keeps readers in touch with area news and events.

 Bonner County is home to some beautiful stretches of highways and roads, including the Pend Oreille National Scenic Byway, a 33.4-mile stretch on Highway 200.
-For those planning a trip to Sandpoint or interested in getting around the area, there are a number of transportation options available, by plane, train or automobile.
+For those planning a trip to Sandpoint or interested in getting around the area, there are a number of transportation options available by bus, plane, train or automobile.

-Visit the Travel Center for more information on area transportation and up-to-date road reports.
+Go to the Travel Center for more information on area transportation and up-to-date road reports.

 To learn more and find links to the latest on the job market and employment trends, visit our Job Center.